chemnerd28/manim-Chemistry/README.md

 ![plot](/examples/examples_assets/DrawCarbonElement_ManimCE_v0.17.3.png)

-To make the whole periodic table you need data for every element inside that data source file.
-Elementos.csv already has it, so you just have to copy it and adapt to your needs.
-Using the cpk coloring and the following code we get that beautiful periodic table:
+To make the whole periodic table, you simply need to specify which language you want to print.
+Using the cpk coloring from the dictionary inside ed.py and the following code, we get that beautiful periodic table:

 ```
 from manim import *